 Our Favorite Splurge Hotel – Shangri-La Hotel Toronto

-- Subway – this is the fastest but it doesn’t service everywhere.
-Running underground, you’ll have to use the nearest stop to your desired destination.
+- Subway – this is the fastest way to travel but it doesn’t service the whole city.
+Running underground, make sure you take note of which stops are nearest to your stops.

-- Bus – These are slightly slower, but run on wider routes, and so will help you get closer to your destination.
+- Bus – although slightly slower, buses run wider routes, and will help you get closer to your destination.

-- Streetcars – Much like a tram, the streetcars in Toronto are found on most of the main roads and service the major routes.
+- Streetcars – much like a tram, the streetcars in Toronto can be found on most main roads, and service major routes.
 An even slower way to travel, the streetcar is more of an experience than a convenience.

 Taxi Cabs/ Uber

-Cabs are available throughout Toronto but can be quite a pricey way to travel.
-While they are easiest to hail at the airport, ordering an Uber will save you up to 50% of your fares.
-So if you’re not going to walk, and you don’t have the patience for public transport, Uber is your next best bet.
+Cabs are available throughout Toronto but can be a pretty pricey way to travel.
+They are easiest to hail at the airport, but ordering an Uber will save you up to 50% of your fares.
+If you’re not going to walk, and you don’t have the patience for public transport, Uber is your next best bet.

 If you’re looking for some unforgettable nighttime partying, here are the best options:

-- An award-winning Tavern, almost 71 years old!
+- An award-winning old tavern, almost 71 years old!

-- The best places to see top Toronto local bands.
+- The best places to see top local bands

-The Horseshoe is the best place in Toronto to check out local live music.
-Bands, solo artists, and singing groups are booked by the tavern and enjoyed by the guests almost every night!
-Located in West Queen West, you’ll enjoy an energetic vibe and a fun crowd whenever you choose to visit.
+The Horseshoe Tavern is the best place in Toronto to check out local live music.
+Bands, solo artists, and singing groups are playing almost every night!
+Located on Queen Street West, there’s always an energetic vibe and fun crowd.

 Friday Night Live at the ROM

-- Hosted inside the Royal Ontario Museum – one of the largest museums in North America!
+- Inside the Royal Ontario Museum – one of the largest museums in North America!

-This is a weekly event held at the ROM.
-DJs, dancing and dangerously fun times can be expected.
-There is good food, flowing drinks, and a party full of people ready to welcome you into Toronto the right way!
+This is a weekly event held at the ROM with DJs, dancing and dangerously fun times.
+There is good food, flowing drinks, and a party full of people ready to welcome you to Toronto, the right way!

-Toronto is a paradise city for taste buds!
+Toronto is a paradise for your taste buds!
 There is so much good food that a mere 48-hour visit may actually not be enough!
 Here’s what you absolutely can’t miss out on.